pomerium/pomerium/docs/guides/transmission.md

 While there are software clients available to interact with the daemon over RPC, the easiest option is often to use the web interface built into the Transmission daemon package.
 Unfortunately, the service is only built to communicate over unencrypted HTTP, using basic [HTTP authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
 Using Pomerium, we can encrypt traffic from anywhere in the world to the local network hosting the Transmission service, and restrict access to authenticated users.

 ::: warning
 Because RPC traffic to and from a Transmission daemon is unencrypted, we strongly suggest you only communicate from Pomerium to Transmission on a trusted private network.
 Note that some cloud hosting providers differentiate "private networking" (which is visible to all hosts in a data center) from "VLANS" which are only visible to your hosts.
-While you can configure a local proxy on your Transmission host to procide TLS encryption, that configuration is outside of the scope of this guide.
+While you can configure a local proxy on your Transmission host to provide TLS encryption, that configuration is outside of the scope of this guide.

 Running Pomerium and Transmission on the same host, using [docker](../docs/quick-start) for example,  negates this concern.
 :::